Gruppera/hubcap-client/ReadMe.md

   - iwannaplay, getboard are GET
   - move is PUT
-  - Parameters can be either headers or query string
+  - PlayerKey & GameKey parameters can be either headers or query string

 ## Endpoints